divonlan/genozip/docs/sam2fq.rst

     +
     AAFFFJJJJJJJJJJJJJJJJJJJJJJJJJJJJJJFJJJJJJJJJFJJJJJJJ-<<FJJAJFJ<JJJJJJJJF<FJJ<JF7JJJJJFJFJFJF7JJJF7FJJJAJAAAFFJJA<-F--A<JJ<AAJAJ<FJJ-AA<--<7F7-7FAFJJ

-| Finally, let's now output only the R1 reads (the first SAM line in this case).
+| let's now output only the R1 reads (the first SAM line in this case).
 Notice that:
 | 1. /1 is not added.
 | 2. --fq is an alternative spelling for activating the --fastq option.